microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserLicenseDetail.md

 INPUTOBJECT <IUsersIdentity>: Identity Parameter
   - `[AttachmentId <String>]`: key: id of attachment
-  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[ExtensionId <String>]`: key: id of extension
   - `[LicenseDetailsId <String>]`: key: id of licenseDetails
+  - `[LinkedResourceId <String>]`: key: id of linkedResource
   - `[MultiValueLegacyExtendedPropertyId <String>]`: key: id of multiValueLegacyExtendedProperty
   - `[NotificationId <String>]`: key: id of notification
-  - `[OAuth2PermissionGrantId <String>]`: key: id of oAuth2PermissionGrant
   - `[OutlookCategoryId <String>]`: key: id of outlookCategory
   - `[OutlookTaskFolderId <String>]`: key: id of outlookTaskFolder
   - `[OutlookTaskGroupId <String>]`: key: id of outlookTaskGroup
   - `[OutlookTaskId <String>]`: key: id of outlookTask
   - `[ProfilePhotoId <String>]`: key: id of profilePhoto
   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
+  - `[TodoTaskId <String>]`: key: id of todoTask
+  - `[TodoTaskListId <String>]`: key: id of todoTaskList
   - `[UserId <String>]`: key: id of user

 SERVICEPLANS <IMicrosoftGraphServicePlanInfo[]>: Information about the service plans assigned with the license.
 Read-only, Not nullable
   - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
   - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
   - `[ServicePlanId <String>]`: The unique identifier of the service plan.
   - `[ServicePlanName <String>]`: The name of the service plan.

 ## RELATED LINKS